The Johns Hopkins All Children’s Center for Congenital Diaphragmatic Hernia (CDH) provides expert care to address your

 Thieu Nguyen, MD Cardiology - Pediatric

-Dr. Nguyen is a pediatric cardiologist and director of the pediatric echocardiography laboratory at the Johns Hopkins All Children’s Heart Institute.
+Dr. Nguyen is a pediatric cardiologist in the Johns Hopkins All Children’s Heart Institute.
 He completed a fellowship in pediatric cardiology and a senior fellowship in non-invasive cardiology at Mount Sinai Medical Center in New York City.
 Dr. Nguyen completed his pediatric residency at the University of South Florida College of Medicine and Johns Hopkins All Children’s Hospital after graduating from the University of Washington School of Medicine, Seattle.
 Dr. Nguyen was an assistant professor at Loma Linda University in California before joining Johns Hopkins All Children’s pediatric cardiology program in 2010.

 View Thieu’s Bio

 Keith Thatch, MD Surgery - Pediatric

 Dr. Thatch specializes in pediatric surgery at Johns Hopkins All Children’s Hospital and is certified in in surgery, pediatric surgery and surgical critical care.
 He joined the hospital staff in 2018.
-He primarily sees patients at AdventHealth Tampa and Brandon Regional Hospital.
+He leads the American College of Surgeons' Level 1 Pediatric Trauma Program at Tampa General Hospital.

 View Keith’s Bio

 Melissa Crenshaw, MD Genetics

 Dr. Crenshaw is the medical director for the Clinical Genetics Program at Johns Hopkins All Children’s Hospital and also serves as an assistant professor with Johns Hopkins Medicine.
 Her research interests include congenital heart defects, chromosome abnormalities and Turner Syndrome.
 She has additional expertise in the genetics of congenital heart disease and connective tissue disorders.
 Dr. Crenshaw is board certified in pediatrics and clinical genetics.

 View Melissa’s Bio